 FAQ

 The short version first.
-If you are trying to understand what these walnuts are, how to choose one, or how to care for a pair, start here.
+If you are trying to understand what Wenwan walnuts are, why some readers call them play walnuts, how to choose a pair, or how to care for one, start here.

 Basics